 Each seminar begins on Sunday at 3:30 pm and concludes on Wednesday at 1:30 pm.
 There are always sessions in the evening on Sunday, and sometimes on either Monday or Tuesday.
 One night is always free.

 In order to accommodate participants from across the country, seminars take place in the Chicago area.

 Participants (their communities/ institutions) are responsible for travel expenses including air and ground transportation.
-The Mandel Foundation covers hotel costs including all meals except for the one free night.
+The Mandel Foundation covers hotel costs including all meals (glatt kosher) except for the one free night.
 Scholarships are available if travel costs are prohibitive.